-This new and enhanced priority at a cost of \$0.150 million, fully funded from the Public Education Reserve Fund will launch a pilot safetyawareness campaign in Ward 14 (Parkdale), which has been identified as the highest risk neighbourhood in Toronto based on the number of structural fires.
+Funding of \$0.150 million gross \$0 net (funded from the Public Education Reserve Fund XQ4205) is included in 2018 for a pilot safetyawareness campaign in Ward 14 (Parkdale), which has been identified as the highest risk neighbourhood in Toronto based on the number of structural fires.
 The program will use print, broadcast, and social media platforms to deliver fire safety messages more effectively to enhance the delivery of fire safety programs carried out by TFS Public Education staff.